exelix11/dvr-patches/readme.md

 - As a nice bonus, the function games use to load an overlay image is stubbed.

 If you want to port these patches to different firmware versions, check out [porting notes](https://github.com/exelix11/dvr-patches/wiki/Porting-notes)

-### Didn't you say this wouldn't work without patching games ?
-I did.
-Turns out I probably made a mistake during my initial testing while in fact most games seem to work just fine without patching. \
-That said, some games may have memory issues and require additional patches, in that case i'm fine with hosting them here if anyone is willing to PR them (.ips format only)